swissquote/crafty/docs/05_Packages/index.md

 ### `crafty-preset-swc`

-This preset provides EcmaScript 2015+ support with [SWC](https://swc.rs/) for Gulp, Webpack, Jest and rollup.js .
+This preset provides EcmaScript 2015+ support with [SWC](https://swc.rs/) for Gulp, Webpack, and Jest.

 While SWC is able to compile TypeScript, this preset does not offer this feature at the moment.